 To find out why an URL isn't indexable, please take a look at the indexability report.
 There are a number of reasons why an URL might not be indexable, so make sure to check the column "Indexability" in the report to find out why your URLs may not be indexable.
-To see further information on these reasons, please see further down in this article.
+We have detailed the various reasons down below.

 To avoid duplicate content issues Google introduced the canonical tag.
 With this tag, website owners can define which pages are canonical and which aren’t.
 Only canonical URLs will be indexed, so if your page should be indexable but isn’t, make sure it has a self-referential canonical tag.
 If the canonical tag points to a different URL only that URL will be indexed.
 Common pitfalls with the canonical tag are missing trailing slashes, protocol mix-ups (http rather than https) and slip-ups with the subdomain (URL with "www" or without).
 Make sure your canonical URL matches exactly with the URL you want to see indexed.
 You can check your URL in the single page analysis to see if your canonical tag has been set correctly.